snoplus/oxsx/README.md

 <h2> Alternative Installation Instructions Using Singularity/Apptainer & CMake </h2>
-OXSX now comes with the ability to compile the repository via the build system CMake, and the definition file needed to create a container which will contain all of the necessary external repositories.
+OXSX now comes with the ability to compile the repository via the build system CMake, and the definition file needed to create a container which will contain OXO and all of the necessary external repositories.
+Currently, you need a system you have sudo rights to for building the container yourself; you can always build the container locally and then copy the SIF file to the remote machine you are likely working on (presuming you don't have sudo rights there).

 1. Clone this repository with `git clone https://github.com/snoplus/oxsx.git`